 Potential Savings = $15 to $23 a month

-I would use gas price finder sites like Gas Buddy to locate the cheapest gas in your area.
+I would also use gas price finder sites like Gas Buddy to locate the cheapest gas in your area.
 If it’s not convenient, I wouldn’t bother because you may spend more money driving to a farther gas station than the one you usually use.

 Credit Card Debt